NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 ---

-## 1.11 The Loop
+## The Loop

 ![The Loop](https://github.com/user-attachments/assets/3e13fcec-8252-48f9-ab9b-581664417dc5)

-The five stages of the framework is not a checklist.
-It is loops — each stage producing provisional outputs subject to continuous updates as new information emerges.
+The five stages of the framework are not a one-pass checklist.
+They are loops — each stage producing provisional outputs subject to continuous updates as new information emerges.

 If you are a party, you are in conflict, regardless of whether you chose it or not.
 And if you are in conflict, one way or another you are acting.
 The only relevant question is whether your action is informed or blind.